oracle/odpi/doc/src/structs/dpiConnCreateParams.rst

 .. member:: void \* dpiConnCreateParams.externalHandle

-    Specifies an OCI service context handle created externally that will be used instead of creating a connection.
+    Specifies an OCI service context handle created externally that will be used instead of creating a connection from scratch.
 The default value is NULL.
+Note that this connection depends on the external handle remaining valid for the lifetime of this connection.
+Unlike regular connections, no attempt is made to rollback any outstanding transaction or close any open statements, objects and LOBs when the last reference to this connection is released.

 .. member:: dpiPool \* dpiConnCreateParams.pool